 People take kratom in many ways.
 It can be taken as a capsule, pill, or extract.
 Many users choose to chew, smoke, mix it with food, or even brew it into a tea.
 While the US government strongly recommends against using kratom, it is available legally in many different formulations because the FDA has not cracked down on kratom yet.

 Kratom is similar in some respects to opioids, and it is for this reason that people in Southeast Asia have traditionally used it to relieve pain and other medical symptoms.
 However, unlike opiates, kratom also functions as a mild stimulant.
-Which indicates it is not only addictive on its own, but it can lead to a wide variety of dangerous mental and physical consequences.
+This indicates it is not only addictive on its own, but it can lead to a wide variety of dangerous mental and physical consequences.

 Yes, while it has gained popularity as a natural remedy for pain and anxiety, its addictive potential is becoming increasingly clear.
 Kratom contains active compounds, primarily mitragynine and 7-hydroxymitragynine, which interact with opioid receptors in the brain.